Microbiologie Test

 exudates.
 Pharyngeal swap reveals gram positive cocci, with catalase negative and bacitracin

-lancet-shape diplococci.
-Which of the following is true about the pathogen?
+sensitive.
+Which of the following pathogens is causing the problem?

 A 55-year-old man came to IPD complaining of weakness, malaise, and cough.
 He has history of